kxnxchukwu/fwi-fe-code-challenge/README.md

 ### Installing dependencies

-This project is using [yarn workspaces] to manage dependencies in both the `client` and `server` folders.
-This really just allows you to reference code in both folders (if needed) and make the `node_modules` folders smaller as all dependencies will be brought up to the root folder.
-With this change, you will only need to run `yarn` in the root folder instead of both in `client` and `server` to install dependencies.
+This project is using [yarn workspaces] to manage dependencies in both the `client` and `server` folders so that the `node_modules` folder can be a bit smaller and a simple way to install dependencies in both directories.
+Instead of having to `cd` into both the `client` and `server` folders to install dependencies, you can now just run `yarn` in the root folder which will automatically install all required dependencies.

-With this change, you will either want to use the new `yarn workspace` prefix when installing packages or change into the `client` folder before installing the package.
+If you would like to install a new dependency for this code challenge, you can either `cd` into the `client` folder and run `yarn add PACKAGE_NAME` like normal or use the `yarn workspace` prefix.
 Check out the example below for more information and an example of adding the [redux-devtools-extension] to the `client` app.

 ```sh
 username @ ~/fwi-fe-code-challenge